Who5673/coc-nasm/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 -->
+*Due to the high difficulty of Vietnamese tenth-grade exam, I cannot update this plugin regularly (2025 - 2026).
+I need to spend my time focusing on the skills to do that exam (I am just 14 years old).*
 # coc-nasm
 __coc-nasm__ is a vim plug which can be downloaded from coc.nvim.
 It is also one of the plugin for Netwide Assembler (NASM) programing.
 In fact, Assembly Languages and Assemblers have few plugins for coding, but that does not mean we do not have any of them to support us.